Bob Gaudio: The Four Seasons Era

-After the Beatles' Sgt.
+After The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album was released in June 1967, Gaudio saw the pop music market changing, and sought to position the Four Seasons into the trend of socially conscious music.
-One evening he went to the Bitter End in Greenwich Village and saw Jake Holmes performing.
-Gaudio was taken with Holmes' song "Genuine Imitation Life" and decided to base a Four Seasons album upon it.
+One evening he went to The Bitter End, a rock nightclub in Greenwich Village, New York, and saw Jake Holmes performing.
+Gaudio was taken with Holmes' song "Genuine Imitation Life" and decided to base a new LP for the band upon it.
 With Holmes as his new lyricist, The Genuine Imitation Life Gazette album was released in January 1969.
-The album was a commercial failure and symbolized the end of the Four Seasons' first period of success.
-The appreciation of The Genuine Imitation Life Gazette has grown over the years, and it was re-released on CD (minus the newspaper cover) in the 1990s by Rhino in the U.S. and Ace in the UK.
+However, it was a commercial failure and symbolized the end of the group's first period of success.
+The appreciation of The Genuine Imitation Life Gazette has grown over the years, and it was re-released on CD (minus the newspaper cover) in the 1990s by Rhino in the US and Ace in the UK.
 Gaudio and Holmes also wrote and produced Frank Sinatra's 1969 album Watertown.

 Gaudio withdrew from touring in the early 1970s, a decision that fellow band member Joe Long indicated was due to stage fright and introversion.
-Lee Shapiro, who had idolized Gaudio as a child, would be hired as Gaudio's replacement, while Gaudio continued to produce and write songs for the Four Seasons and continued to be credited as a full member.
+After short-lived stints with Al Ruzicka, Clay Jordan and Bill DeLoach as keyboardists, Lee Shapiro, who had idolized Gaudio as a child, would be hired as Gaudio's replacement.
+Gaudio continued to produce and write songs for the Four Seasons and to be also credited as a full member.

 In 1975 Gaudio wrote "Who Loves You" and "December 1963 (Oh, What a Night)" with his future wife Judy Parker.
-The Bob and Judy songs became big hits for a reconstituted Four Seasons group (only Valli was left of the original lineup; Gaudio stopped touring with them in 1971 to concentrate on writing and producing).
+The Bob and Judy songs became big hits for a new lineup of the Seasons, which by this point consisted of Valli, Shapiro, Gerry Polci, John Paiva and former The Critters frontman Don Ciccone.

-Gaudio, Tommy DeVito, Frankie Valli and Nick Massi – the original members of The Four Seasons – were inducted into the Rock and Roll Hall of Fame in 1990, the Vocal Group Hall of Fame in 1999. and the New Jersey Hall of Fame in 2017 (which also inducted Long).
+Gaudio, Valli, Tommy DeVito and Nick Massi – the original members of The Four Seasons – were inducted into the Rock and Roll Hall of Fame in 1990, the Vocal Group Hall of Fame in 1999, and the New Jersey Hall of Fame in 2017 (which also inducted Long).

-Other activity
+Other activities

-In addition to his work for the Seasons and Sinatra, he wrote and/or produced for Michael Jackson, Barry Manilow, Diana Ross, Eric Carmen, Nancy Sinatra, Peabo Bryson, and Roberta Flack.
+In addition to his work for the Four Seasons and Sinatra, he wrote and/or produced for Michael Jackson, Barry Manilow, Diana Ross, Eric Carmen, Nancy Sinatra, Peabo Bryson, and Roberta Flack.
 In particular, he produced six complete albums for Neil Diamond, and the movie soundtrack albums for Diamond's The Jazz Singer and Little Shop of Horrors.
 Gaudio also produced the hit "You Don't Bring Me Flowers" for Barbra Streisand and Neil Diamond, a duet that reached the top of Billboard charts in 1978, for which he received a Grammy Award nomination.

 In the 1990s Gaudio moved to Nashville and produced recordings for Canadian country artist George Fox, among others.
 He lured Neil Diamond to Nashville to record the album Tennessee Moon.
-In recent years Gaudio has focused on musical theater, writing the music for the 2001 London West End production of Peggy Sue Got Married.